DELTA

 burial ground which contains valuable artefacts, when they receive a call from the Army to

-outback.
+part of a research programme.
 Inger and Mallow are at first reluctant to agree to Major Brunning's request

 because the burial ground is in danger of flooding - and Brunning at first refused to tell